davestewart/extension-bus/README.md

 Writing successful message handling is complicated by the fact that as code is updated / reloaded, connections are replaced, and Chrome can error (see above table).

-To successfully test messaging between processes:
+To successfully write, run, *re*write and *re*run code which sends messages between processes:

 - For `page` and `background` processes, reload the process using `Cmd+R`/`F5`
 - For `popup` scripts, reopen the popup to load the new script
+- For `content` scripts:
-- For `content` scripts, make sure to reload both the extension **and** content scripts tabs
+  - make sure to reload both the extension **and** content scripts tabs

-Extension Bus will handle any `no_response` errors for you, but you don't want errors, you want responses!
+  - if you're having trouble targeting the new script context in the console's "context" dropdown, open the URL in a new tab

 ## Demo